 The U.S. Is an Outlier

-The high maternal mortality rate (MMR) in the U.S. is often blamed on the poor health of mothers, but a comparison with other wealthy countries undermines this argument.
+>The high maternal mortality rate (MMR) in the U.S. is often blamed on the poor health of mothers, but a comparison with other wealthy countries undermines this argument.
 MMR—shown here using two estimates, one by the World Health Organization (WHO) and one by the Institute for Health Metrics and Evaluation (IHME)—is not rising in countries with similarly increased rates of cardiovascular disease, obesity, diabetes and other conditions during pregnancy.
-Other factors must therefore be contributing to the rise in MMR in the U.S. As a 2018 paper in Obstetrics & Gynecology concluded, “the increased mortality ratios seen in the United States in recent years reflect significant social as well as medical challenges and are closely related to lack of access to health care in the non-Hispanic black population.”
+Different factors must therefore be contributing to the rise in MMR in the U.S. As a 2018 paper in Obstetrics & Gynecology concluded, “the increased mortality ratios seen in the United States in recent years reflect significant social as well as medical challenges and are closely related to lack of access to health care in the non-Hispanic Black population.

 Maternal Mortality Data in the U.S. Are an Unreliable Mess